 How to succeed on TripAdvisor

-TripAdvisor – whether you love it loathe it – is almost essential to all hosts and hoteliers for their business to succeed.
+TripAdvisor – love it or hate it – is almost essential to all hosts and hoteliers for their business to succeed.
 TripAdvisor now has an incredible 390 million unique visitors a month for you to take advantage of.
-Reviews have a huge impact on a potential guest’s decision on where they want to stay.
+Reviews on TripAdvisor have a huge impact on a potential guest’s decision on where they want to stay.
 In a 2017 survey, TripAdvisor revealed that:

 - 83% of people use reviews to help them pick the right hotel.

 - 80% read at least 6-12 reviews prior to booking